SaraNara/Breast-Cancer-Survival-Prediction/README.md

-# Breast Cancer Survival Prediction
+## Title: Breast Cancer Survival & ML Analysis

+##Subtitle: Integrative Survival Prediction in Breast Cancer Using Clinical and Gene Expression Data with Random Forest Machine Learning (Kaggle - METABRIC)

 ## Project Overview
 This project aims to predict overall survival in breast cancer patients by integrating **clinical attributes** and **gene expression data** using statistical modeling and machine learning approaches.
 The analysis uses the **METABRIC dataset** (Kaggle) to explore risk factors and develop predictive models.